marcus-cr/darkvanguard/_posts/2025-05-18-wireguard-site-to-site.md

 I also wanted to avoid Dynamic DNS or port forwards on my home router.
 I setup a DNS record with Cloudflare to my VPS' public static IPv4 address.

 Also using a Raspberry Pi 5.
-The Pi will act as a client that connects to the WireGuard server on my VPS, which will route all traffic between.
+The Pi acts as a WireGuard client and maintains a persistent tunnel to the VPS, which acts as the bridge to my home LAN.
 This guide will show you how to set up a secure tunnel quickly.

 ---